ckgardner25/curriculum/Lab_Equipment/Oscilloscope/README.md

 2. Vpp: Peak to peak voltage; what this means is we measure the voltage of a AC wave from the very bottom to the very top and find the _absolute_ value (absolute is the same as magnitude; think of it as making all parts of the number positive) of the voltage.
 <img width="300" height="450" alt="Vpp Example" src="Images/Vpp.png" />

-3. Frequency: The number of times a signal wave repeats within a second.
-For those adept in math, frequency is defined as being solved by doing _f_=1/T (T corrosponds to the period); note that this math begins to enter euler's mathematics so don't worry about understanding the math just the simplified definition.
+3. Frequency: Frequency tells us how many times a signal repeats every second.
+It is measured in hertz (Hz).
+For those adept in math, frequency is defined as being solved by doing _f_=1/T (T corresponds to the period); note that this math begins to enter euler's mathematics so don't worry about understanding the math just the simplified definition.
 <img width="300" height="450" alt="Frequency graph" src="Images/Freq.jpg" />

 4. Vmax: The top peak of a signal, representing the maximum positive value a signal hits.
 <img width="300" height="450" alt="Vmax graph" src="Images/Vmax.png" />

 5. Period: How long it takes for a signal to repeat its shape.
-For those adept in math, it is the reciprocol of the frequency calculation: T=1/_f_ (_f_ is the frequency).
+For those adept in math, it is the reciprocal of the frequency calculation: T=1/_f_ (_f_ is the frequency).
 <img width="400" height="450" alt="Period graph" src="Images/period.png" />